BazTheLinuxGuy/notes/README.md

 This application has just been started.
 It is envisioned to be a series of smaller programs that are called from the command line.

-The purpose is to write down and sotre a note to yourself when you are in the middle of doing somnething else at the command prompt.
+The purpose is to write down and store a note to yourself when you are in the middle of doing somnething else at the command prompt.

 For example, you are debugging and compiling a program and are at a command prompt.
 You get a call from your dentist remindiing you that you have an appointment at 1:00 PM Thursday.
 You quickly dash a note to yourself by entering (as an example):